 The couple then decided to look for a small B&B in the sunshine.
 Adrian’s sister already had a six-bedroom B&B in Union Street, San Francisco, “so we knew you can make a living with fewer than 10 rooms.”

-They first saw Can Furiós – their charming hotel on Mallorca – in 2000.
+They first saw Can Furiós – their charming hotel in Binibona in Mallorca – in 2000.
 It took three years to agree a price to buy the place, which was being rebuilt as a hotel.
 In the meantime they’d looked at properties “everywhere from Perpignan to Gerona and beyond.”
 But the couple loved Mallorca and kept Can Furiós in their sights: “It was extremely well built and offered the best owner’s accommodation we’d seen anywhere.
 We not only wanted a business, but somewhere nice to live,” Adrian says.

 They achieved both when they bought Can Furiós.
 Guests have a choice of seven beautifully appointed and air-conditioned rooms at this country house hotel, a sympathetic restoration of a 16th century villa with twin Moorish towers.
 The name of the place – which at first glance could be thought to mean ‘house of the angry’ – actually means ‘mad dog’, but there’s no dog living at Can Furiós – mad or otherwise.

 Adrian and Susy’s daughter Sophie helped at the hotel for five years but has now returned to London.
 Now the couple is assisted by a small team of three.
 “If you look after your staff, they will look after your customers – it’s not rocket science,” says Adrian.

 Susy produces the food in the restaurant La Tafoneta – open to both hotel guests and non-residents.
 “She was always a good cook but she’s become a great chef,” says Adrian.
 “Customers love the food.
 When you don’t offer a choice, it is so important that the food is good.”